-The Hollywood Media District BID will be up for its renewal next year, as required by the City of LA.
+The Hollywood Media District BID is up for its renewal this year, as required by the City of LA.
 The BID, originally established in 2000, has many times over proven its effectiveness in creating change for the better.

 The Media District is a 40 square block area that includes well over 200 individual commercial property owners and includes studios, production companies, entertainment related businesses and office spaces, theatres, restaurants, and shops.
 The BID’s mission is to bring back and to sustain this area so that:

 – Studios can attract more television, film, and commercial productions.

 – Production and post production firms can prosper and expand.

 – The theatre district becomes a thriving hub of live theater productions.

 – The area is safe and pleasant for employees who work in it, visitors to it, and the residents around it.

 But the BID’s work is not done, and with your continuing support we are looking forward to a successful renewal this year.
 A renewal allowing the BID to continue to help property and business owners prosper.